Skip to main content

 Karey Smith

 Karey Smith was born in Lehi and is the oldest of five girls.
 She was an “Army Brat” and traveled all over until her family settled in New Jersey.
 She lived in England for a while and then returned to the U.S. to complete her Montessori Infant and Toddler training in Princeton, New Jersey.
 She then moved to Utah for her Early Childhood Education Montessori training.
 She has been working in Montessori since the age of 16!
-She loves to read, listen to music, watch movies, cross-stitch and spend time with her family.
-Little known fact about Karey: her sisters are all named with K’s – Krissy, Krisha, Kendra, and Kimberly.
+She loves to read, listen to music, watch movies, cross-stitch, and spend time with her family.
+Little known fact about Karey: her sisters are all named with K’s: Krissy, Krisha, Kendra, and Kimberly.
 Her mom’s name is Karen.
 Her dad’s name: Bob!!
+She has been a certified Montessori Guide in Early Childhood for over 27 years and has been at Foothill Montessori since 1997.

 Valor in Vernal